rthelionheart24/eecs587_term-project/README.md

 # Batched Quantum Circuit Simulation on GPUs

 This project is a CUDA-based quantum simulation that performs batched quantum experiments on a GPU in parallel.
-It is designed to simulate the bahevior of multiple potentially different quantum circuit.
+It is designed to simulate the behavior of multiple potentially different quantum circuit.

 ## Introduction

-Quantum computers are devices that can perform quantum computations by exploting the quantum mechanical phenomena of superposition and entanglement.
+Quantum computers are devices that can perform quantum computations by exploiting the quantum mechanical phenomena of superposition and entanglement.
 Quantum computers are expected to be able to solve certain problems much faster than classical computers.
 However, the development of quantum computers is still in its infancy.
 Currently, quantum computers are still too small to be useful for practical applications.
 Therefore, quantum simulation is an important tool for studying quantum algorithms and quantum computers.

 ### Status-quo of quantum simulation

 Currently, there are a few ways to simulate a quantum system such as state vector, tensor network, density matrix, etc. Nevertheless, most methods use the same model: the operation of the quantum system is represented by an initial state running through a series of quantum operators.
-Since this is similar to the circuit model in classical computers, where an electron runs through a series of logic gates, we can use the circuit model to simulate quantum systems.
+Since this is similar to the circuit model in classical computers, where an electrical signal runs through a series of logic gates, we can use the circuit model to simulate quantum systems.
 As shown by figure 1, each circuit will run through a series of quantum operators, and the result will be the final state of the quantum system.
-THis project will also use the circuit model to simulate quantum systems.
+This project will also use the circuit model to simulate quantum systems.

 ![Alt text](circuit.png)
 *Figure 1: The circuit model of quantum simulation*